 Some switches on a mechanical keyboard produce a satisfying click when actuated.
 This is an aspect of mechanical keyboards some love and love to hate.
 There is a reason for this.
 Those clicky or clacky sounds help users know when they have successfully pressed down on a key.

-This feature prevents ghosting.
-Ghosting happens when several keys are pressed at once and only a few of the register.
+This feature prevents ghosting, which happens when several keys are pressed at once and only a few of the register.
 Also, because of the “mushiness” or softness of membrane keyboards, you can hit a key and not know if it has registered.

 Some people find the sound or noise on mechanical keyboards unpleasant, to others, it is a must-have.
-If you do not want this, you should go for silent mechanical keyboard models.
+If you do not want this, it’s nice to go for silent mechanical keyboard models.
 You can also use O rings to reduce the sound the keyboard makes while typing, gaming, etc.